Sustainable living at NAU

 - The Columbia Water Center estimates that Americans drink 21 gallons of bottled water per capita per year.
 If applied to NAU's 23,600 full time students, an estimated 495,600 gallons of water was consumed while nearly 2.5 million gallons of water was wasted in the manufacturing process.7

-- The student organization, Net Impact, estimated that NAU students sent 1.5 million one-liter water bottles to the landfill in the last year alone.8
+- The student organization, Net Impact, estimated that NAU students sent 1.5 million one-liter water bottles to the landfill.8

 Reusable silverware, dishes, napkins, and dishtowelsWhy should I?